 Why You’re Going to Love This Baked Salmon Recipe:

-Few Ingredients: With just a few pantry staples, this recipe packs an astonishing flavor profile with no fuss.
+Pantry Friendly: With only a few pantry staples, this recipe packs a surprisingly delicious flavor profile, with absolutely no fuss.

-Quick and Easy: Under 30 minutes to make, this salmon is great on a weeknight, but fancy enough to serve for a special occasion.
+Quick and Easy: It takes under 30 minutes to make this salmon, so it’s totally a weeknight meal, but fancy enough to serve for a special occasion.

 Balanced Taste: Each bite is both sweet and tangy with a touch of garlic butter – the balance of all three flavors is unmatched!